 Puppies Evoke a Caregiving Response

 A puppy’s head typically looks larger than it should when compared to the body, which seems to be endearing to humans.
-Many philosophers, including Darwin and John Bowlby, thought that the feelings that we experience when looking at puppies or babies are part of our attachment system.
+Many philosophers, including John Bowlby, thought that the feelings that we experience when looking at puppies or babies are part of our attachment system.

 Puppies Activate Our Reward System